huguosheng/huguosheng.github.io/content/authors/admin/_index.md

 <div align="justify">

-Guosheng Hu is currently the Head of Research of [Oosto](https://oosto.com/), a leading visual AI company (2016 - ).
+Guosheng Hu is currently the Head of Research of [Oosto](https://oosto.com/) (formerly Anyvision), a leading visual AI company (2016 - ).
 He leads a wide range of research  on computer vision and machine learning, and many of his research endeavors have successfully been commercialsed.
-Additionally, he holds the  position of Honorary Professor of Practice at Queen's University Belfast from 2023.
+Additionally, he holds a  position of Honorary Professor of Practice at Queen's University Belfast from 2023.

 Before joining Oosto, Guosheng Hu conducted postdoctoral research  under the supervision of Dr. [Jakob Verbeek](https://scholar.google.co.uk/citations?user=oZGA-rAAAAAJ&hl=en) in the LEAR group (now [THOTH](https://team.inria.fr/thoth/) group) at INRIA, Grenoble (2015 - 2016).
 He earned his PhD under the supervision of Prof. [Josef Kittler](https://www.surrey.ac.uk/people/josef-kittler) at the University of Surrey (2010 - 2015).
 During his doctoral studies, he completed an internship of 3D face modeling with Prof. [Yisong Yue](http://www.yisongyue.com/) and Dr. Jose Rafael Tena at Disney Research, Pittsburgh in 2013.
 Guosheng has had the privilege of working with many excellent researchers throughout his career.